Hedon Aerodrome: History

 The first non-agricultural use of the fields was in 1888 when Hedon Park Racecourse was laid out over them.
 At one time, the racecourse had the longest racing straight section in Britain.
 The racecourse adjoined the Hull-Withernsea railway line (which ran along the northern border of the course) and the North Eastern Railway opened up a station to serve the racecourse, although the station was not in the timetables and trains only stopped for traffic on race days.
-Traffic ceased when the racecourse closed in 1909, but saw a brief resurgence for a few months in 1948 when the site was used as a speedway track.
+Traffic ceased when the racecourse closed in 1909, but saw a brief resurgence for a few months in 1948 and 1949, when the site known as Hedon Stadium was used as a speedway track.

 The first person to fly to and from the grassed area that was to become Hedon Aerodrome was a young German pilot called Gustav Hamel in 1912.
 Hamel also became the first flying postman in England when he carried letters and cards between Hendon and Windsor.

 When the First World War was declared, the airfield became a gathering point for Holderness villagers in the event of an invasion and the East Yorkshire Regiment used the airfield as a parking place for their heavy artillery.
 Flying activity at Hedon during this time was confined solely to 33 and 76 Squadrons of the Royal Flying Corps who used it as a night landing airfield which they deemed to be a 2nd-class landing ground.
 After the end of the First World War, the airfield was closed to military flying.

 Prince George performed the opening ceremony for the Hull Municipal Airport in October 1929 which also saw a flying display by No. 29 Squadron RAF.
 Flying resumed when the Hull Flying Club (now known as Hull Aero Club) commenced pleasure flights from what was then a grassed area covering 200 acre.
 At this time, Hull Council had acquired the site to promote commercial interests too and the grassed area had no definable runway with the dimensions being 4830 ft from west to east and 2040 ft from north to south.
 Flying at the site was restricted because of radio masts, telephone wires and its proximity to Salt End chemical works which was only 1 mi to the south-west.